Kadena Air Base: Australia and New Zealand

 In early September 2018, Australian Defence Minister Christopher Pyne and New Zealand's Deputy Prime Minister Winston Peters stated that it was in their interest to aid both Japan and the United States against North Korea with patrol aircraft.
 These units would provide additional capability to prevent North Korean vessels conducting illegal trading out at sea in violation of UN sanctions.
 The Royal Australian Air Force deployed two AP-3C aircraft, along with a P-3K2 Orion from the RNZAF.
 RAAF P-8 Poseidons have subsequently been periodically deployed to Kadena as part of Operation Argos.
 RNZAF Orions also periodically operate from Kadena, with four such deployments having been made as of April 2021.

+Canada

+The Royal Canadian Air Force (RCAF) CP-140 Auroras are based in Kadena when conducting surveillance operations against North Korean smuggling missions under Operation Neon.

 Other units

 Other major units assigned to Kadena since 1954 have been: